eliaskosunen/varuna/README.md

 WORK IN PROGRESS.

-A quick guide can be found from quick-guide.md
+A quick introduction and "cheatseet" for the language can be found from quick-guide.md
 [Reference manual (WIP)](https://varuna-lang.gitbooks.io/varuna-book/content/)
 [API Reference](https://varuna-lang.gitbooks.io/varuna-api-documentation/content/)